jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu-chrome/index.md

 -- BE VERY CAREFULL HERE --

-The danger is that depending on your notebook model is of course to end up getting it bricked.
+The danger here, is that depending on your notebook mode, is of course that it can end up getting bricked.
-In other words, if this doesn't work there could potentially be a point of no return.
+In other words, if this doesn't work, you could potentially reach a point of no return where the computer gets bricked.
+Please read the [original documentation](https://gist.github.com/CoolOppo/183f42eef4e5cab328d7) about this for more info, so that you can make a conscious and informed decision.

 ```bash
 sudo -s